boots-edu/textbook/source/text/8-testing/testing.md

 * What happens if the array has only one element in it?
 	*Populate with 1 item and try

-To create tests in a project that is already configured for jest, we create files with the word ‘test’ in their filename (i.e. myprogram.test.ts)
+To create tests in a project that is already configured for jest, we create files with the word ‘test' in their filename (i.e. myprogram.test.ts)

 > This can be changed, but our projects will be pre-configured to work this way.